psychemedia/binder-neo4j/README.md

 The container also includes a [`cypher_kernel`](https://github.com/HelgeCPH/cypher_kernel) which allows queries to be entered directly into code cells and interactive network diagrams to be displayed directly from cell query results.

-Some simple IPython magic is also included.
+Some simple IPython magic is also included (henceforth the magic will be developed in the [innovationOUtside/cypher_magic](https://github.com/innovationOUtside/cypher_magic) repo).

 Broken: